Atlanta still yet to receive 'serious' bid for 'Bale-like' Almiron

 "It doesn't matter who they are, we're always working in the background to try to make sure we've got somebody to come in and make sure that we're a top team, competing for trophies year after year."

-Explaining what would constitute "the right offer", Eales said: "From our perspective, there are three aspects.
+Explaining what would constitute "the right offer", Eales added: "From our perspective, there are three aspects.

 "For the players, we want the players to succeed wherever that is if they leave Atlanta.
 It's good for the club, it's good for the league and for the player as well.
 That's obviously a factor.